ncoghlan/pyscorecard/README.md

   * `name`: data field used by this characteristic.
 Also used to derive the characteristic name as `name + "Score"` and the overall characteristic reason code as `name + "RC"`
-  * `baselineScore`: baseline contribution to the risk score for this characteristic
   * `attributes`: sequence of attribute definitions used by the characteristic

     * `reasonCode`: specific reason code when this criterion is met